-The Health Center does not provide class excuses.
+Student Health Services does not provide class excuses.
 If you are evaluated at the health center for an illness or injury, you can ask for a form verifying your visit.
 We believe that it is important to rest when ill, especially if the illness can be spread easily by coughing and sneezing.
 Anyone with a fever of 100.5°F or higher should not attend class.
 However, your professors may have very strict policies about absences, and they may still consider your illness as an absence that could affect your class grade.
 If you have an illness that is severe requiring hospitalization or a long recovery, we can assist you in obtaining documentation.
 Sometimes professors call us wanting to verify that you were really ill, but we can not give this health information to them due to the confidential nature of your health records.

 Do our health records remain confidential?

 YES.
 All of your personal and health records are kept strictly confidential according to state and federal laws.
 NO Health information will be released by our health care providers or other staff to anyone, including your parents, without your prior WRITTEN authorization, EXCEPT in the following situations: